 With the 2019 conference set for November, this is the right time to find out more about some of the most promising HealthTech startups that have applied to EMRG.
 According to the EMRG data, HealthTech was the category with the largest number of applicants in 2018.
 Let’s jump right in!

 The Speak2 System is an innovative communication device designed to help intubated patients in hospitals communicate and control their surroundings.
 This solves a huge problem as many intubated/ventilated patients in intensive care units cannot speak and it adds extra stress which requires extra doses of sedation to calm the patients down.
 This starts a vicious cycle of sedation and inability to stop ventilation.
 Patients are often too weak and are tied to multiple tubes and wires which make it impossible for them to write their needs: this causes a huge amount of stress as patients feel like they have no control of their own situation.
 And when such situations arise, patients often take medication to alleviate the stress before it spirals out of control.
-This blog post by Kats Botanicals on kratom vendors explains how Kratom has revolutionised the way pain medication is manufactured.
+This blog post by Kats Botanicals on kratom vendors explains how Kratom has revolutionized the way pain medication is manufactured.
 As with many herbs and botanicals from the East, kratom has often come with a bit of mystique for consumers around the world.
 Add to that a lack of standardization, oversight and regulation, and leave the door wide open for misinformation about kratom and their myths across the web.

 The Speak2 System solves this issue with a simple binary map which allows patients to answer yes and no questions via two-finger sensors.
 Answering these questions allow patients to communicate with nurses, contact friends and family, control the lights, control the television, control the bed, and control the temperature of the room.
 All these considerably alleviate the amount of stress suffered by patients.